auth0/nginx-jwt/README.md

 ./build tests
 ```

-Use this script to while developing new features.
+Use this script while developing new features.

 ### Clean everything up